Log4j

 Send application logs to Observe with Log4j.
-For more about configuring and using Log4j, see the documentation here Log4j Documentation.
+For more about configuring and using Log4j, see the documentation at Log4j Documentation.

 To perform this procedure, you need the following information:

-2. Add the following HTTP appender to your log4j.xml file, inserting your Customer ID and ingest token into the value attribute of the Authorization node.
+file, inserting your Customer ID into the URL and Bearer_Token into the value attribute of the Authorization node.

 <Appenders>